Hallicopter/letters/about.md

 permalink: /about/
 ---

-These are letters that are written to or from people living in nyc.
+These are letters that are written to or from people who know each other.
-They may be about nyc.
-Or they might not.

-But they will always be about our mundane human existence.
+They will always be about our mundane human existence.
 And how it will never cease to be interesting.

-Always remember, this is water.